RohitBandaru/rohitbandaru.github.io/_posts/2025-09-28-Foundation-Models-for-Robotics-VLA.md

 One way to express robot control is by specifying an API with code.
 The context to the VLM will include the documented API.
 The robot can reason based on this API and produce code that would execute a command.

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/gemini_zero_shot.png" alt="Gemini Robotics zero-shot control example" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2503.20020" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/gemini_zero_shot.png" alt="Gemini Robotics zero-shot control example" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2503.20020" %}

 [Levine et al. 2025](https://arxiv.org/abs/2407.08693) explore this in more depth.
 Reasoning improves performance on robotics tasks as well as the interpretability of the actions.